 A Joint Mortgage Doesn't Mean Joint Ownership

-As mentioned before, just because both parties are on a loan doesn’t mean they own equal shares of the property.
-Unless they are joint tenants/have full joint ownership, it’s likely that only one of the borrowers in a joint mortgage has their name on the actual title or deed.
+As mentioned before, just because both parties are on a loan doesn't mean they own equal shares of the property.
+Unless they are joint tenants/have full joint ownership, it's likely that only one of the borrowers in a joint mortgage has their name on the actual house title.

 How To Get Out Of A Joint Mortgage

-If you get into a joint mortgage that, for any reason, you’re no longer eager to be a part of at any point, it is possible to get out of it.
+If you get into a joint mortgage that, for any reason, you're no longer able to be a part of, it is possible to get out of it.
 Escaping the legal responsibilities of a joint mortgage typically requires a refinance to remove you or the other borrower(s) from the loan.

 Here are a few of your options, should you find yourself in this position.

 If you want out of a joint mortgage, the first step you should take is to have an honest talk about the situation with your co-borrower.
 Since this person is likely family or a friend, it can be difficult, but if the other party understands your intentions and reasoning for dropping out of the loan, they may be more willing to consider refinancing and removing your name.
 If you can't agree to refinance, you likely won't be able to get out of the loan, so it's a good idea to approach the issue willing to talk things through.

 Make sure to consider the costs to refinance before bringing it to your co-borrower so you can both be informed about what it would cost to remove you from the loan and leave the rest to the other party.